 - Investigations: Led several internal investigations of alleged employee wrongdoing.

 Mr. Pomerantz was born in N. Tarrytown, New York in 1958.
 He received his A.B.
 Degree (with Great Distinction) from the University of California at Berkeley in 1980.
 He received his J.D. degree (cum laude) from Harvard Law School in 1983.
 Following graduation from law school, Mr. Pomerantz served as law clerk to the Honorable David V. Kenyon of the U.S. District Court for the Central District of California.

 Mr. Pomerantz has received many honors for his legal work.
-Every year since 2012, Mr. Pomerantz has been named by the Daily Journal as one of the Top 100 lawyers in California.
+Mr. Pomerantz has frequently been named by the Daily Journal as one of the Top 100 lawyers in California.
 In 2012, he was the only lawyer in the country named by Law360 as an MVP in two separate categories (Competition and Media & Entertainment).
 Chambers USA places Munger Tolles in its top band in California media and entertainment litigation, and has described Mr. Pomerantz as “particularly great at counseling on creative solutions to very complex problems.”

 Mr. Pomerantz is active in a variety of professional and community activities.
 He has lectured on numerous topics, including antitrust, copyright, entertainment litigation, federal court practice and RICO.
-He has served as a member of the Board of the Legal Aid Foundation of Los Angeles (2001-2010 and served as President of the Board in 2008-2009), the Western Justice Center (2008-present and currently serving as President of the Board) and Polytechnic School in Pasadena (2003-2012).
+He has served as a member of the Board of the Legal Aid Foundation of Los Angeles (2001-2010 and served as President of the Board in 2008-2009), the Western Justice Center (2008-present and previously served as President of the Board) and Polytechnic School in Pasadena (2003-2012).